firstlawrobotics/rayCastingMinimap/README.md

 ## Heatmap Enabled Minimap with Decay Function Enabled

-This shows a view across the screen of an uncleared obstruction.
+This shows a view across the screen of an uncleared obstruction in the bottom right.

 ![In game screenshot](https://raw.githubusercontent.com/firstlawrobotics/rayCastingMinimap/master/screenshots/before.png)